niklundgren/.tools/README.md

 # Tools for Computing
-Linux - bash scripts for neat tricks geometries - converting between geometry conventions (e.g. xyz and pdb) installers - bash for installing important packages (drag to your src code and run) specific - catch all for scripts that are long and complex, but may be recyclable
+bash - scripts for neat tricks geometries - converting between geometry conventions (e.g. xyz and pdb) installers - bash for installing important packages (drag to your src code and run) specific - catch all for scripts that are long and complex, but may be recyclable